 Cats have different types of blinks, so you’ll need to be able to recognize when you’re getting the slow blink.
 A cat’s regular blink is a rapid movement that flushes dirt and debris out of the eyes.
 It also spreads out tears, keeping the eyes hydrated.
-If you sit and watch your cat for a while, you’ll notice his regular, typical blink.
+If you sit and watch your cat for a while, you’ll notice her regular, typical blink.

 So, why do cats slow-blink?
 For years, cat behaviorists and scientists have believed that the slow blink is a cat’s way to show affection and trust.
 The slow blink requires your cat’s eyes to be almost fully closed for longer periods, and by performing this behavior, your cat is trusting that you will keep him safe while he’s vulnerable.
-It makes sense to assume that this behavior is a way for your cat to show you affection and to demonstrate his trust in you.
+It makes sense to assume that this behavior is a way for your cat to show you affection and to demonstrate her trust in you.

 Now, a scientific study has confirmed that the slow blink is one of the methods your cat uses to communicate with you.
-The study observed that cats are more likely to slow-blink back at their humans after their humans initiate a slow blink to them.
+The study observed that cats are more likely to slow blink back at their humans after their humans initiate a slow blink at them.
 When cats were introduced to researchers who performed the slow-blink experiment, the cats were more likely to slow-blink back if a human had initiated the blink.
 These cats were also likelier to be accepting when a researcher outstretched their hand, even though the cats didn’t previously know the researchers.
 This implies that the slow blink is a valuable communication tool, and not only does your cat use it to communicate with you, but you can use the slow blink to communicate with your cat, too.

 Your cat is doing a lot to show you that it loves you.
-Here are a few other signs you can look for that shows your cat trusts you and is bonding with you.
+Here are a few other signs you can look for that show your cat trusts you and is bonding with you.

 Displaying a tummy

 This is one of the biggest things your cat can do to show affection.
 A tummy display is a highly vulnerable position.
-If your cat is comfortable enough to show its tummy, your cat has a serious trust in you and its environment.
+If your cat is comfortable enough to show its tummy, your cat has serious trust in you and its environment.